The Complement Problem for Linklessly Embeddable Graphs: Introduction

 We ask: what is the smallest $N$ such that the complete graph $K_N$ is not bi-nIL?
 It is easy to prove that $N \le 15$: Mader \cite{Ma} showed that a graph on $n\ge 6$ vertices and at least $4n-9$ edges contains a $K_6$ minor.
 Since, for $n \ge 15$, $K_n$ has ${n}\choose{2}$ $\ge 2(4n-9)$ edges, for any graph $G$ with at least 15 vertices, either $G$ or $cG$ contains a $K_6$ minor and hence is IL.
-In \cite{PP2}, the last two authors proved $K_{10}$ is bi-apex and therefore bi-nIL (by \cite{Sa}), and that $K_{13}$ is not bi-nIL, thereby showing that $11\le N \le 13$.
+In \cite{PP2}, the last two authors proved $K_{10}$ is bi-apex and therefore bi-nIL (by \cite{Sa}), and that $K_{13}$ is not bi-nIL, thereby showing that $11\le N \le 13$, for if $K_n$ is not bi-nIL, then neither is $K_{n+1}$.
 In this paper we show that $N=11$.
 Then we prove: \begin{theorem} If $G$ is a linklessly embeddable graph with at least 11 vertices, then the complement of $G$ is intrinsically linked. \end{theorem}

 Kotlov, Lov\'asz and Vempala \cite{KLV} conjectured that for any graph of order $n$, $\mu(G)+\mu(cG)\ge n-2$, where $\mu$ denotes the de Verdi\`ere invariant of a graph.
 We use Theorem \ref{main} in the next section to prove this conjecture for graphs of order 11.